CloudCannon/Hugo-conf-2022/content/_index.md

           variables, or self hosted fonts!
         speakers:
           - speaker: 495375a5-7de1-4d51-a917-dd5ae066a95b
-      - time_string: ''
-        video_link:
-        type: Workshop
-        title: How to create a Hugo theme from scratch
-        description: >-
-          Join me for a workshop where you'll discover the step-by-step process of crafting a custom Hugo theme from scratch.
-No prior knowledge of Hugo?
-No problem — beginners are welcome too!
-        speakers:
-          - speaker: d99c72fe-c2b8-47ae-9a87-aa22c285cf2e
-      - time_string: ''
-        video_link:
-        type: Workshop
-        title: 'Portfolio Power-Up: Elevate Your Technical Brand with Hugo'
-        description: >-
-          Learn to craft a standout technical portfolio using Hugo's robust features.
-We'll walk you through live project creation and teach you how to add dynamic content effortlessly.
-Perfect for developers, engineers, and tech aficionados looking to enhance their online presence. <br/><br/>By the end, you'll be equipped to make a strong digital impression, setting you apart in the tech world.
-Upgrade your portfolio, elevate your technical brand.
-        speakers:
-          - speaker: a1f9b5cc-e5bc-4d2b-b886-380698b5c094
   - _bookshop_name: generic/markdown-content
     content_html: "<h2 class=\"center-align\">More talks and workshops<br />will be announced soon!</h2><p>\_</p><p>\_</p>"
   - _bookshop_name: sections/video-section